-- (3) If the specified retailer requires the customer's meter type, the customer must be provided with plain English explanations so that they can identify their meter type easily. - (4) A specified retailer must co-operate with the relevant parties in implementing a system to create and sustain reliable links from the internet site yourchoice.vic.gov.au or the internet site nominated by the Minister so that the customer can: - (a) easily view the same or more offer information in the retailer's website; and - (b) potentially accept that offer or another offer. - (5) Where the specified retailer is unable to determine, based on the information gathered about the customer, which of more than one Price and Product Information Statement applies, the specified retailer must either: - (a) present a Price and Product Information Statement for one of the potentially applicable tariffs, which must be a flat AMI retail tariff; or - (b) present a Price and Product Information Statement for each of the potentially applicable tariffs.
+- (3) If the specified retailer requires the customer's meter type, the customer must be provided with plain English explanations so that they can identify their meter type easily. - (4) A specified retailer must co-operate with the Commission in implementing a system to create and sustain reliable links from the Commission's internet site so that the customer can: - (a) easily view the same or more offer information in the retailer's website; and - (b) potentially accept that offer or another offer. - (5) Where the specified retailer is unable to determine, based on the information gathered about the customer, which of more than one Price and Product Information Statement applies, the specified retailer must either: - (a) present a Price and Product Information Statement for one of the potentially applicable tariffs; or - (b) present a Price and Product Information Statement for each of the potentially applicable tariffs.